 "I want you to know," he began, but paused to choose his words more precisely, "That whatever happens from here on out, I don't want to disappoint your trust.
-I still don't know exactly what has happened with us but I know you're what I live for now.
+I still don't know what has happened with us but I know you're…what I live for now.
 I will stay around until you force me to leave."

 A soulmate will do that to you, he mused in silence.
 He remained patient, not pushing for a response but taking his time to watch her face change as she thought about the deeper sense of what he'd said.

 He didn't initiate skin on skin contact to delve into her mind or attempt to read her thoughts telepathically.
-He simply wanted to hear it from her mouth as though they were two regular people speaking.
+He simply wanted to hear it as though they were two regular people.
 There was definitely something going on with these human urges he was getting recently.